sharajpanwar/HRNN/README.md

-# Training a Hierarchical Recurrent Neural Network with XB-Baseline Driving data to predict Driving Fatigue:
+# Training a Hierarchical Recurrent Neural Network with EEG XB-Baseline Driving data to predict Driving Fatigue:

 1. The preprocessing of the EEG data is performed in matlab and matlab code can be found in Data preprocessing.
 2. HRNN keras script is stored in Model